pankaj604/frontassign/README.md

 # Getting Started with Create React App
+HELLO

+I have deliberately prioritized functionality over the aesthetic aspects of the user interface for two key reasons.
+First, my primary focus is to ensure that the project's target goals and functionalities are effectively implemented and fully operational.
+Second, given the absence of specific UI guidelines within the assignment, my approach has been to emphasize functionality and usability, ensuring that the application performs its intended tasks efficiently.
+While a polished user interface can enhance the user experience, my primary objective is to deliver a robust and fully functional solution that meets the assignment's requirements.

 I have chosen to convert the CSV file into a JSON format for the task at hand.
 This decision aligns with my expertise as a MERN stack developer, where MongoDB is a primary database choice.
 Working with JSON data structures allows for seamless integration with the MongoDB database and leverages my strong knowledge of JSON data manipulation.
 This approach ensures efficiency and effectiveness in handling and processing data for the project.